Public Consumption of Alcohol

 Council actively participates in the Narromine Shire Liquor Accord, which is a proactive organisation for promoting public awareness of the need for responsible consumption of alcohol.

-The Narromine Shire Liquor Accord aims to improve community safety and to reduce alcohol related harm and incidents in the Narromine Local Government
+The Narromine Shire Liquor Accord aims to improve community safety and to reduce alcohol related harm and incidents in the Narromine Local Government Area (LGA).

 The Accord is based on 14 principles, which accord members support and agree to take all possible action to uphold.
 The 14 principles are divided under 4 distinct sub-sections: